tradeparadigm/starkgate-contracts/cairo/README.md

 (dev)$ pip install -r requirements.txt
 ```

-> ⚠️ For macOS with Apple Silicon, you may need to do some handholding to
+> ⚠️ For macOS with Apple Silicon, you may need to do some hand-holding to
 > be able to install, as `gmp` wheels are not available for you yet (last
 > checked at 2022-07-15)